 Support for new platforms led to a significant increase in the number of participants with 2.3 million players attempting to qualify for the 2016 Grand Final in New York.

-In 2018, FIFA Interactive World Cup was rebranded as FIFA eWorld Cup (FeWC) and EA moved its professional esports structure to the FIFA Ultimate Team mode.
+In 2018, FIFA Interactive World Cup became FIFA eWorld Cup (FeWC) and EA moved its professional esports structure to the FIFA Ultimate Team mode.

 How are FIFA tournaments organized?